MRO Procurement: 3 Proven Strategies for Cost Improvement

 Having visibility into MRO across locations, though, is crucial.

 MRO procurement can be a decentralized function, which leads to inefficiency if locations use different suppliers for a similar part, for example.
-Visibility into different locations opens up potential avenues to consolidate suppliers and negotiate more favorable pricing on volume.
+Visibility into different locations opens potential avenues to analyze MRO spend, consolidate suppliers and negotiate more favorable pricing on volume.

 Start addressing MRO spend by letting data inform the strategy